IABTechLab/uid2docs/docs/endpoints/post-token-validate.md

 ### Request Examples

 The following are unencrypted JSON request body examples for each parameter, which you need to include in your token validation requests:

+>NOTE: The advertising tokens in these example are fictitious, for illustrative purposes only.
+The values provided are not real values.

 ```json
 {
     "token": "AdvertisingTokenmZ4dZgeuXXl6DhoXqbRXQbHlHhA96leN94U1uavZVspwKXlfWETZ3b%2FbesPFFvJxNLLySg4QEYHUAiyUrNncgnm7ppu0mi6wU2CW6hssiuEkKfstbo9XWgRUbWNTM%2BewMzXXM8G9j8Q%3D",